 - Loose Skin

-Whether you’re looking to correct one of these issues, a combination of several, or balance out your entire face with other facial plastic surgery procedures- Dr. Siegel can create natural looking results that suit your own unique facial structure specifically.
+Whether you’re looking to correct one of these issues, a combination of several, or balance out your entire face with our Houston chin augmentation - Dr. Siegel can create natural looking results that suit your own unique facial structure specifically.

 What types of chin procedures does Dr. Siegel perform?